-Delete messages and then start recording again.
+• Delete messages and then start recording again.

-End the call, delete old messages on the answering machine and then re-establish the connection.
+• End the call, delete old messages on the answering machine and then re-establish the connection.

-Firmware update or VoIP profile download is not carried out.
+Firmware update is not carried out.

-- If Currently not possible is displayed, the VoIP connections may be busy or a download/ update is already being carried out. - ▶ Repeat the process at a later date. - 2.
-If File unreadable is displayed, the firmware file may be invalid. - Use only the firmware available on the preconfigured Gigaset configuration server. - If Server not accessible is displayed, the download server may not be accessible. - ► The server is currently not accessible.
+- If Currently not possible is displayed, download/update is already being carried out. - Repeat the process at a later date. - 2.
+If File unreadable is displayed, the firmware file may be invalid. - Use only the firmware available on the preconfigured Gigaset configuration server. - 3.
+If Server not accessible is displayed, the download server may not be accessible. - The server is currently not accessible.
 Repeat the process at a later date. - You have changed the preconfigured server address.
 Correct the address.
 Reset the base, if necessary. - If Transmission error XXX is displayed, an error has occurred during the transmission of the file.
-An HTTP error code is displayed for XXX. - ▶ Repeat the process.
+An HTTP error code is displayed for XXX. - Repeat the process.
 If the error occurs again, consult the Service department. - If Check IP settings is displayed, your base may not be connected to the Internet. - Check the cable connections between the base and router and between the router and the Internet. - Check whether the base is connected to the LAN i.e., it can be reached at its IP address.